KubaZ2/KubaZ2/README.md

 ### 👋 Hello

-I am a high school student passionate about programming and technology.
+I am a Computer Science student at Warsaw University of Technology, passionate about programming and technology.

 ### ✨ About Me